7 Things not to Tell Parents With Special Children

-Personally, this doesn’t offend me at all.
-I take it as a compliment and when people say this to me, they usually say it with a lot of compassion and encouragement.
-I also consider what they say to be a raw true of their current believes.
-They really believe that if they were in our position, they couldn’t handle it.
+1. “I don’t know how you do it.
+I couldn’t handle it if it was me” – personally, this doesn’t offend me at all.
+I take it as a compliment.
+When people say this to me, they usually say it with a lot of compassion and encouragement.
+I also consider what they say to be a raw truth of their current beliefs.
+They really believe that they couldn’t handle it if they were in our position.
 Of course, you and I know it’s not true.
 If they were faced with the same challenge, they would also find a way to manage it.
 But it is their opinion at this moment.

-I understand why the parents with special children are budded by this statement.
-Sometimes, we just want someone to be a compassionate ear to us and just to listen what’s bothering us.
+3. “Stay strong or be strong.
+That is the most important.”
+I understand why the parents are budded by this statement.
+Sometimes, we just want someone to be a compassionate ear to us and just to listen to what’s bothering us.
 And when we get this trivial sentence back, it seems like the other person is trying to fix us fast and not acknowledging our process of grief or other emotions.
 You can simply explain to this person that it is not true that you have to be strong.
 Because it is not possible.
 What you can do is to BECOME strong!
 There is a big difference.
-You can’t just to BE strong when you survived some kind of trauma.
-But what you can do for sure is embrace and accept your experience whatever it is that caused you to feel sad and stressed.
-And then you can take time to process it, and to live through the sadness or shock or pain or whatever you are experiencing.
-And after sometime when you accept that it is how it is, you become strong.
-Because in the process you will approve your strengths.
+You can’t just BE strong when you survived some kind of trauma.
+But what you can do for sure is embrace and accept your experience, whatever it is that caused you to feel sad and stressed.
+And then you can take time to process it and live through the sadness or shock or pain or whatever you are experiencing.
+And after some time, when you accept that it is how it is, you become strong.
+Because in the process, you will approve your strengths.
 And it is ok if you need some time to do that.

+4. “Everything happens for a reason” and “God only gives you what you can handle.”
 Those are trivial and shallow statements, I agree.
-Again, you don’t have to be hurt by these statements by having a compassion that the person in front of you can’t speak from their heart, and that’s why uses sentences like this to fill the silence.
-You could gently try to educate this person and to respond that, God doesn’t give someone sickness and the other one health.
-The nature of life is so, that it is not a straight line.
+Again, you don’t have to be hurt by these statements by having compassion that the person in front of you can’t speak from their heart, and that’s why uses sentences like this to fill the silence.
+You could gently try to educate this person and respond that God doesn’t give someone sickness and the other one health.
+The nature of life is so that it is not a straight line.
 Each one of us will go throw crises and challenges in our lives.

-First you get the attitude “I know who I am and who my baby is.
-And I know I am doing an amazing job and that my child and I are great teachers”, and when you get that attitude nothing can offend you, and no one will have the power to control your mood.
+First, you get the attitude “I know who I am and who my baby is.
+And I know I am doing an amazing job and that my child and I are great teachers”, and when you get that attitude, nothing can offend you, and no one will have the power to control your mood.

-We cannot control what others are going to say to us, but we can control how we think of ourselves and that is the only thing we need for inner peace.
+We cannot control what others are going to say to us, but we can control how we think of ourselves, and that is the only thing we need for inner peace.